RiotMachine/ArtistsForArtists/README.md

 ### User experience

-#### Landing page
+#### Landing and Search page

-The default landing page contains an index of all Artist pages on the platform.
-This landing page can be returned to using a button at the bottom of every page on the site.
+The default landing page allows access to a sidebar link to an index of all Artist pages on the platform.
+The landing page can be returned to using a button at the bottom of every page on the site.

 #### Artist-specific URLs

 Each artist-specific URL contains

 - About Me
 - Works